josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 For most sites, this means that you should serve the safety worker at the old Service Worker URL forever.
 This script can be used both to deactivate `@angular/service-worker` \(and remove the corresponding caches\) as well as any other Service Workers which might have been served in the past on your site.

-### Changing your app's location
+### Changing the location of your app

 <div class="alert is-important">

 **IMPORTANT**: <br />
-Service workers don't work behind redirect.
+Service workers do not work behind redirect.
 You might have already encountered the error `The script resource is behind a redirect, which is disallowed`.

 </div>

-This can be a problem if you have to change your application's location.
+This can be a problem if you have to change the location of your application.
 If you setup a redirect from the old location \(for example `example.com`\) to the new location \(for example `www.example.com`\) the worker will stop working.
-Also, the redirect won't even trigger for users who are loading the site entirely from Service Worker.
+Also, the redirect will not even trigger for users who are loading the site entirely from Service Worker.
 The old worker \(registered at `example.com`\) tries to update and sends requests to the old location `example.com` which get redirected to the new location `www.example.com` and create the error `The script resource is behind a redirect, which is disallowed`.

 To remedy this, you might need to deactivate the old worker using one of the above techniques \([Fail-safe](#fail-safe) or [Safety Worker](#safety-worker)\).